 Step 3: Watch and wait

 Take a look at the photo below.
 See that fat little bud emerging on the side?
-That's what you want to see, not the green foliage starting up at the top.
-If you look at the above photo, you'll see thin green blades emerging from top of the bulb in the bottom of the photo.
-Not good, I'll probably only get foliage out of this one.
+That's what you want to see, not the green foliage starting at the top.
+If you look at the above photo, you'll see thin green blades emerging from the top of the bulb.
+That's not good, I'll probably only get foliage out of this one.
 In a weak moment, I made the fatal mistake of watering it.
 You have to be hard hearted.
-It know, it's hard, the thing looks half dead and every instinct you have tells you to give in.
+It know, it's tough, the thing looks half dead and every instinct you have tells you to give in.

 I withold water even when the bud starts to emerge.
-That's because I might get another one out of the bulb.
-If so, it will probably come out in a week or two.
+That's because I might coax another one from the bulb.
+If so, it will probably emerge in a week or two.
 If I water too soon it will start producing foliage.
 The process of the bud coming out seems to take forever - anywhere from 6-8 weeks.

 Step 4: Blooms at last